US probes 4 automakers in new Takata air bag recall

 In letters to all four automakers, NHTSA says they have five business days to notify the agency after finding out about a safety defect.
 “If your company has not yet gathered enough evidence to make a determination that the subject air bag inflators present an unreasonable risk to motor vehicle safety, reply with a detailed work plan including the benchmark dates required to make the determination,” the agency wrote in letters to all four automakers dated Wednesday.

 A Honda spokesman said Thursday it hasn’t determined yet whether its vehicles are affected, but a decision should be made soon.
-Audi and Toyota said they are still investigating.
-A message was left Thursday seeking comment from Mitsubishi.
+Audi, Mitsubishiand Toyota said they are still investigating.

 NHTSA has told the companies to respond by Jan.
 17.